Together for Palestine: Reception

 The London Standard gave the concert 4 out of 5 stars, particularly praising the performance of Palestinian artists and noting "in a situation that has felt increasingly irredeemable, Together For Palestine provided a vital beacon of hope."
 Shaad D'Souza of Pitchfork wrote that unlike other benefit concerts, "no attempts were made to act like we are not living in desolate times."
 He described the concert as "bittersweet" yet hopeful, noting that protests have failed to change the United Kingdom's support for Israel during the war.

-NME praised the event as a powerful, well-orchestrated act of solidarity that “blended art, advocacy, and fundraising,” highlighting the nearly £1.5 million raised for Palestinian-led groups.
-The outlet emphasized moving performances from Palestinian artists alongside star turns by Damon Albarn, Brian Eno, and Yasiin Bey, and lauded speeches that kept focus on Gaza’s humanitarian crisis.
-Ammar Kalia of The Guardian also highlighted "the breadth and depth of Palestinian artistry on display," emphasizing how the event centered on cultural expression.
+NME praised the event as a powerful, well-orchestrated act of solidarity that "blended art, advocacy, and fundraising," highlighting the nearly £1.5 million raised for Palestinian-led groups.
+The outlet emphasised moving performances from Palestinian artists alongside star turns by Damon Albarn, Brian Eno, and Yasiin Bey, and lauded speeches that kept focus on Gaza’s humanitarian crisis.
+Ammar Kalia of The Guardian also highlighted "the breadth and depth of Palestinian artistry on display," emphasising how the event centered on cultural expression.

 Writing for The Times, Stephen Dalton wrote that the show was "impressively polished and sumptuously mounted" and "In pleasing contrast to charity gigs in bygone decades, Palestinian voices were central to this event."
 Gabriele Malvisi of Arab News called the show "a powerful testament to the strength of non-violent resistance in an era where brute force is deployed in the name of the few and language is increasingly weaponized to sow division and discord."
 Writing for The Independent, Adam White stated that the show "holds an undeniable power, fuelled by grief, celebration, and a bittersweet sense that this all should have happened far sooner."

+Charity single

+Together for Palestine released a charity single titled "Lullaby" on 12 December 2025.
+The song is a reworking of the Palestinian lullaby "Yamma Mwel El Hawa", translated by Peter Gabriel and arranged and composed by Kieran Brunt and Nai Barghouti.
+The single's cover artwork is by Malak Mattar.

+The following artists appeared on the single: